unixwzrd/venvutil/docs/shdoc/bin/shinclude/scripts/venv_funcs.sh.md

-# venv_funcs.sh
+# Script: venv_funcs.sh
+ venv_funcs.sh - Virtual Environment Management Functions for Bash Scripts
  ## Description
-## venv_funcs.sh - Virtual Environment Management Functions for Bash Scripts
-#
  - **Purpose**:
    - This script provides a collection of functions to manage conda virtual environments.
    - Functions include creating, deleting, switching, and cloning environments, among others.
 #
-- **Usage**:
+ ## Usage
  - Source this script in other bash scripts to import the virtual environment management functions.
  - For example, in another script: `source venv_funcs.sh`.
 #
 - **Input Parameters**:
   - None.
 All input is handled by the individual functions.